Home Applications IRIS MCP Server Suite

 • Atelier REST API (built into IRIS) for document and code operations

-• Custom REST dispatch (ExecuteMCPv2.REST.Dispatch) for execution, globals, security, interoperability, and analytics — auto-bootstrapped on first connection
+• Custom REST dispatch (ExecuteMCPv2.REST.Dispatch) for execution, globals, security, interoperability, and analytics — auto-bootstrapped, and self-healing, on connection (see Known Limitations)

 • Built-in IRIS REST APIs for DocDB (/api/docdb/v1/) and REST management (/api/mgmnt/v2/)